A Premier Coding Workstation that helps increase productivity and accuracy

 Traditional code search tools focus on diagnosis and procedure separately, but the Codectomy tool searches for both as well as official advisories, displaying matching content all at once.
 This allows efficient coding of common procedure-diagnosis combinations as well as prompting coders for applicable advisories.

 Plato has interfaced to prevalent encoder products since the 1990s.
 Codectomy checks the PC for registered encoder products and if a compatible encoder is found, an Encoder button is displayed for coder use.
 This allows coders to make full use of advanced Encoder features while enjoying the interfacing and reporting options provided by Codectomy.

 Using Codectomy, supervisors can define Work Queues or other lists of events using Plato's advanced Event List manager.

 A Work Queue is a special kind of Event List: every uncoded Event goes into one work queue, whereas events can appear in many Event Lists.
-Both are defined using Plato’s powerful rules engine aloowing supervisors and managers to group Events by any available data field/s.
+Both are defined using Plato's powerful rules engine allowing supervisors and managers to group Events by any available data field/s.

-Once Word Queues are defined, the Codectomy Work Queue processor “drops” each unfinalized event through the queue definitions until it meets a match.
+Once Work Queues are defined, the Codectomy Work Queue processor "drops" each unfinalized event through the queue definitions until it meets a match.
 The Event goes into that Work Queue.
 This allows supervisors to sequence definitions for additional control.
-For example, a “Hold” queues might be defined to allow 5 days post discharge for pathology results to come through, or special Work Queues for Events that have been in coding for too long, or are about to exceed allowed coding time.
+For example, a "Hold" Queue might be defined to allow 5 days post discharge for pathology results to come through, or special Work Queues for Events that have been in coding for too long, or are about to exceed allowed coding time.